RI Index

 IRR (Internal Rate of Return): The IRR is the discount rate at which the net present value of all cash inflows and outflows equals zero.
 It incorporates the timing and size of every cash flow, thereby reflecting the investor’s actual realized return — including transaction costs.
 It answers the question: What return did the investor personally achieve?

-For further information about the RI Index methodology, please contact Return Insights by email.
+For further information about the RI Index methodology, please contact RI by email.

 Scroll to Top